Shonsama/Blog/source/_posts/情报学基础学习-1-Data-Storage.md

 # 1.1 Bits and Their Storage
 **Bits**: 0s and 1s
 ## Boolean Operation
-There are there kinds of boolean operations.
+There are 3 kinds of boolean operations.
 - AND: A AND B is True, A is True and B is True
 - OR: A OR B is True, At least one of A and B is True
 - XOR: A XOR B is True, either A or B but not both